kcinnick/pyredictit/README.md

 # pyredictit

-**MY DEVELOPMENT ON THIS LIBRARY IS CURRENTLY CLOSED**

-This repo gets a healthy amount of traffic but unfortunately PredictIt disabled my account because I refused to remove this repository.
-Update as of 4/16/19: my attempt to find a way around PredictIt disabling my account didn't work, and I don't really desire to spend a lot more effort on trying to find new ways in to PredictIt, but a couple of people have forked this repo and I figure it may be interesting/a nice starting point for some other intrepid developers so I'm going to leave it public.

 pyredictit is a wrapper for the public PredictIt API (https://predictit.freshdesk.com/support/solutions/articles/12000001878-does-predictit-make-market-data-available-via-an-api-).
 Running this module requires mechanicalsoup and <b>Python 3.6</b>.
 Check out the Examples directory for some ideas on how to use this!

 **this can buy or sell shares using the money currently in your account. i am not responsible for any awful (or brilliant) trades you may accidentally or purposefully make with this wrapper. don't risk more than you can afford to lose. **